chidiwilliams/chidiwilliams.com/content/bookshelf/_index.md

   [
     https://res.cloudinary.com/cwilliams/image/upload/v1596904766/photo-1472173148041-00294f0814a2.jpg,
   ]
+description: A collection of some of my favourite books.
 ---

 > "The reading of all good books is like conversation with the finest minds of past centuries." — René Descartes